 The third article from a series on Leading Self-Organising Teams covers what it means to lead a self-organising team.

 Keith Richards looks at how to succeed with agile in a distributed context.
-He investigates what needs to happen and why it is important to understand and address the ‘big ticket’ items.
-His findings are sometimes surprising and he also asserts that to some extent nearly all work is ‘distributed’ in some form, therefore we can all benefit from these findings.
+His findings are sometimes surprising and he asserts that to some extent nearly all work is ‘distributed’ in some form.

 Do you find it hard to say no when others ask you for help - even when you are already too busy?
 In this article, we examine the problem of chronic overcommitment, what causes it and some solutions.
 2

 Some 80% of all improvement and change programmes fail.
 Intelligent Evolution ensures long-term business success rather than short-term satisfaction of a standard or theory.